paulscherrerinstitute/fast-feedback-indexer/python/README.md

 - **max_input_cells** is the maximum number of input cells considered
 - **max_spots** is the maximum number of spots considered
 - **num_candidate_vectors** is the number of candidates (best sample vectors of a specific length) computed per length
-- **redundant_calculations** makes the code compute candidates for all vectors per input cell instead of just one
+- **redundant_computations** makes the code compute candidates for all vectors per input cell instead of just one

 This allocates space on the GPU for all the data structures used in the computation.
 The GPU device is parsed from the *INDEXER_GPU_DEVICE* environment variable.
 If it is not set, the current GPU device is used.